 Exchange Bank Certificate of Deposit Review

-Exchange Bank Certificate of Deposit is offered by Exchange Bank, a bank founded in 1894 and based in Omaha, NE.
-Exchange Bank Certificate of Deposit is available in 2 states across the USA.
+Exchange Bank Certificate of Deposit are offered by Exchange Bank, a bank founded in 1894 and based in Omaha, NE.
+Exchange Bank Certificate of Deposit are available in 2 states across the USA.

 - Small selection of CD account types.
-Exchange Bank Certificate of Deposit only offers traditional and IRA CDs.
+Exchange Bank Certificate of Deposit only offers IRA and traditional CDs.

 What types of CDs does Exchange Bank offer?Exchange Bank Certificate of Deposit provides the following types of CDs.

 - Traditional CDs.
-These CDs pay a fixed interest rate i you deposit a fixed amount of money for a specific term.
-Once the maturity date arrives, you have the option of cashing out or rolling over the CD for another term.
+These CDs pay a fixed interest rate if you deposit a fixed amount of money for a specific term.
+Once the maturity date arrives, you have the option of cashing out or automatically renewing the CD for another term.